slave-blocker/voider_2/README.md

    - This will set up `/etc/network/interfaces` and then reboot.
    - The phone needs to be connected already with the Raspberry Pi.

-3. Run:
+   - Run this as a normal user :
    ```bash
    doas ./main.sh
    ```

-4. Build the `go-libp2p` executable:
+3. Build the `go-libp2p` executable:
-   - Run this as a normal user, and then you will be asked for the `doas` password.
+   - Run this as a normal user, and then you will be asked for the `doas` password :
    ```bash
    ./main.sh
    ```

-5. After reading "success," you should be good to go.
+4. After reading "success," you should be good to go.

 ## How to Use